tangrams/tangram-docs/pages/style.md

 #### `interactive`
 - `True` or `False`, or any function which returns either value.

 When `True` this value triggers functionality defined in style.js.
-Currently this defaults to Tangram's [feature selection](feature-selection.md) behavior.
+Currently this defaults to Tangram's "feature selection" behavior.

 #### `outline`
 This special `outline` property can have any of the above properties.
 It will inherit properties only from parent `outline` elements.